-The Authority approved a robust financial plan to meet the deficit, recognising in order to deliver the required level of savings that as staff costs make up nearly 80% of its budget then it would have to reduce the number of its staff.
+After taking into account the 2016/17 Government grant settlement and the original financial plan assumptions the Authority is facing an £11.0m financial challenge by 2019/20.
+The Authority Budget meeting on 25th February 2016 approved a robust financial plan to meet the deficit, recognising in order to deliver the required level of savings that, as staff costs make up nearly 80% of its budget, then it would have to reduce the number of its staff.
 The Authority has made significant efficiency savings, cut management costs and reduced support services to minimise the impact on frontline services, however there has been an unavoidable reduction in frontline services.

-The Authority set its General Fund budget for 2015/16 at £62.169m and the allocation of resources reflected the Authority's approved mission and the fire risks facing Merseyside and in particular how the Authority would continue to keep the safety of the public and the effectiveness of firefighters as our priority.
-Approximately 70% of the budget is directly funding activities related to fire response or prevention work:
+The Authority set its General Fund budget for 2016/17 at £61.507m and the allocation of resources reflected the Authority's approved mission and the fire risks facing Merseyside, and in particular how the Authority would continue to keep the safety of the public and the effectiveness of firefighters as our priority.
+Approximately 76% of the budget directly funds activities related to fire response or prevention work: